barotto/libRocketDoc/pages/cpp_manual/controls/tab_set.md

 ### Applying properties

 Tab sets and their elements can have properties applied on them like other elements, and will need to in order to be positioned correctly.
-By default, all tabs have their 'display' property set to 'inline-block', as required for a horizontal layout.
-If you want to change this behaviour, you will need to edit the tab creation code in ElementTabSet.cpp.
+By default, all tabs have their `display`{:.prop} property set to _inline-block_, as required for a horizontal layout.
+If you want to change this behaviour, you will need to edit the tab creation code in `ElementTabSet.cpp`{:.path}.

 The diagram below details the internal hierarchy of the tab set.